hf200012/Kaggle_Fisheries_Monitoring/README.md

 This is entry for kaggle competition:  https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring

 ###[Data]
-1. Please refer to the "docs\readme.pdf" for details.
+1. Please refer to the readme.pdf for details.

 2. Here is a video to show annotation process.